quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 Metadata play a key rule in every ecological study.
 For how is familiar with QIIME 1 this file correspond to "mapping file" or for R user is the env file in *vegan* package.

-QIIME 2 metadata is most commonly stored in a **TSV** (i.e. tab-separated values) file.
-These files typically have a .tsv or .txt file extension, though it doesn’t matter to QIIME 2 what file extension is used.
+QIIME2 metadata is most commonly stored in a **TSV** (i.e. tab-separated values) file.
+These files typically have a .tsv or .txt file extension, though it doesn’t matter to QIIME2 what file extension is used.

 TSV files are simple text files used to store `tabular data`, and the format is supported by many types of software, such as editing, importing, and exporting from spreadsheet programs and databases.
 Thus, it’s usually straightforward to manipulate QIIME 2 metadata using a software like Microsoft Excel or (better) Google Sheets to edit and export your metadata files.